araffin/robotics-rl-srl/README.md

 ## Environments

-All the enviroments we propose follow the OpenAI Gym interface.
-We added some extra method in order to work with SRL methods (see [State Representation Learning Models](#state-representation-learning-models)).
+All the environments we propose follow the OpenAI Gym interface.
+We also extended this interface (adding extra methods) to work with SRL methods (see [State Representation Learning Models](#state-representation-learning-models)).

 ### Available Environments